SEPIA-Framework/sepia-installation-and-setup/README.md

 * Improved my-view automatic refresh (e.g. after wake-up from background)
 * Fixed link-cards for dark skins and HTML link colors
 * Added skin 'Nightlife'
+* Translated tutorial to German (and added language support to Frames)
 * Added ACTION "switch_language" to experiment with custom services in non-default languages
 * Improved demo-mode
 * Fixed a bug in the mic-reset function